gretelai/code-of-conduct/CoC-tldr.md

 ## Scope
 The Gretel Code of Conduct is enforced within every community that Gretel owns and operates.
-This includes but is not limited to: Discord, Slack, GitHub, Reddit
+This includes but is not limited to: Discord, Slack, GitHub, Reddit.

 ## Enforcement
 The Gretel Community Leaders and others who they designate will be responsible